 The last open day of the Main Salem Public Library until after construction will be Sunday, February 2, 2020.
-The library, library parkade and Peace Plaza will all be closed during construction and used for storing and staging of the project.
+The library, library parkade and Peace Plaza will all be closed during construction and used for project storing and staging.

 Visitors to the Library are already seeing preparations for the move to the new temporary location.
 The Salem Public Library at Broadway, located at 1400 Broadway Street NE, will open February 18, 2020.

 The Salem Public Library at Broadway will offer:

 - Browsing collections for Adults, Teens, and Children